Identifying and Upweighting Power-Niche Users to Mitigate Popularity Bias in Recommendations: Experiments

-\paragraph{Data and Metrics} We run our experiments on the three datasets introduced in Section \ref{sec:data-analysis}.
+\paragraph{Data and Metrics} We run our experiments on the three datasets introduced in Sec. \ref{sec:data-analysis}, using the train/validation/test splits introduced in \citet{lee2024revisiting}.
 We evaluate recommendation performance via the standard Recall@$k$, Precision@$k$, and NDCG@$k$ ranking metrics, where $k=20$.
-We measure popularity bias with the Popularity-Opportunity Bias metric~\cite{zhu2021popularityopportunity}, which is the correlation between an item's popularity and its average ranking among users who interact with the item.
-Lower values suggest lower popularity bias.\footnote{Our code is available at this \href{https://github.com/power-niche-users/recsys-25}{repository}.}
+We measure popularity bias with both item and user-centric metrics.
+For item-centric metrics, we use the Popularity-Opportunity Bias (POB) metric~\cite{zhu2021popularityopportunity}, which is the correlation between an item's popularity and its average ranking among users who interact with the item, and Coverage, which denotes the fraction of all items that are ranked in the top $k$ at least once among all users.
+For a user-centric perspective, we also measure the Recall@$k$ for niche users, which we refer to as the Niche Recall@$k$.

+\paragraph{Hyperparameter Optimization} We select the $\alpha, \beta$ pair that maximizes \texttt{PAIR}'s Recall@$k$ on the validation set.
+Optimized values and additional hyperparameter optimization methodology for \texttt{PAIR} and the baselines are included in Appendix \ref{sec:optimized-hyperparam}.\footnote{Our code is available at \href{https://github.com/dliu18/power-niche-users-www}{https://github.com/dliu18/power-niche-users-www}.}